-A diverse skill set is important to any career.
+A diverse skill set is important to any career

 As the COVID-19 pandemic continues to sweep through the world, each country ‒ and citizen ‒ has been forced to react.
 In the UK, the government has responded with Coronavirus Job Retention Scheme and updated Statutory Sick Pay.
 But it goes beyond that ‒ the Department for Education has responded as well.

-On 28 April, Education Secretary Gavin Williamson launched The Skills Toolkit, an online learning platform that houses free courses geared towards helping Brits boost their digital and numeracy skills.
+On 28 April, Education Secretary Gavin Williamson launched The Skills Toolkit, an online learning platform that houses free courses geared towards helping job seekers to boost their digital and numeracy skills.
 The site boasts a number of resources ranging from introductory to advanced levels, so whether you want to simply get comfortable using popular online tools or get a taste of cybersecurity, there are lessons available to fit your needs.

 Of course, there's more to a comprehensive skill set than just digital and numeracy skills.
 For instance, listing hard and soft skills on a CV are essential to a successful career.
 Here, we've compiled our own list of free online resources that can help you build all kinds of skills, from business administration to leadership.